Singular extension of critical Sobolev mappings with values into complete Riemannian manifolds: Introduction

+where $d(\cdot,\cdot) : \mathcal{N} \times \mathcal{N} \to \R_+$ denotes the geodesic distance in $\mathcal{N}$.
+This definition is independent of the choice of the isometric embedding of $\mathcal{N}$ into $\R^\nu$ (independently of the compactness of $\mathcal{N}$).
 A careful reading of the proofs of the results in \cite{BVS} shows that the compactness of $\mathcal{N}$ is used only for two purposes: {($i$)} to ensure that the image of the Nash isometric embedding of $\mathcal{N}$ into $\R^\nu$ has positive reach, with well-defined and smooth nearest-point projection, and {($ii$)} to ensure that the so-called \emph{gap potential}

 controls the truncated Gagliardo energy of $u$.
 More precisely, for any $\delta > 0$, the gap potential trivially satisfies the inequality